From Digital Disaster to Cyber Catastrophe: The Devastating Consequences of Being Hacked

 Data breaches are now punishable by hefty regulatory fines.
 GDPR breaches, for example, can result in fines up to £17.5 million or 4% of an organisation’s annual global turnover, whichever is greater.
 Even for larger businesses, these fines can be devastating, especially when combined with the reputational and service-based financial losses they will suffer.

 In the event of a breach, immediate action is essential.
 The longer you delay, the more extensive the damage could become.
-Utilising an Incident Response (IR) plan is a crucial for effectively managing a breach.
+Utilising an Incident Response (IR) plan is crucial for effectively managing a breach.
 The IR plan should include four key areas:

-These principles are also applicable when responding to a cyber-attack.
+These principles are also applicable when responding to a cyberattack.
 Although each breach is different, it’s possible to outline a standard set of responses to cyber incidents:

 Initial responses set the tone for how your organisation is perceived once the breach becomes public knowledge.
 Maintain composure and reference your IR plan.